linux4sam/buildroot-external-microchip/README.md

 ## Buildroot Dependencies

-Some of the demo applications included in this external depend on Qt 5.12.2 or later.
-This buildroot external requires a new version of buildroot equal to or greater than 2018.05-at91.
+This buildroot external requires the specific buildroot-at91 version 2020.02-at91.
+It is not designed to work with another version of buildroot-at91.

 ## Build